 This is my favourite painting from a set of small abstract studies done consciously limiting the application of paint to directional line.
 In effect simplifying the process.

 Two small landscapes created with a limited pallet, experimenting with using a bright ground.
 I plan to use the same process at a much larger scale in the future.

-This set of brighly coloured paintings done over winter 2017.
-They are exploring LGBTQ non binary identity.
+This is part of a set of abstract paintings exploring LGBTQ non binary identity.